Abrar-Abir/License-Plate-Recognizer/README.md

 Let's work an example.
 Assume that for a given digit, our values for Q1, Q2, Q3, and Q4 are 0.12, 0.28, 0.42, 0.54.
 Then for Digit 0, the absolute difference between corresponding quadrants is 0.37, 0.23, 0.1, 0.06, with a total difference equal to 0.37/4 + 0.23/4 + 0.1/4 + 0.06/4 = 0.19.
 Similarly, for Digit 4 we get values 0.04, 0.00, 0.01, 0.02 with an overall difference of 0.0175.
 When we get these overall difference values for all 10 digits, we can search for the smallest difference and that is our estimate for this particular digit.

-Task 5 Write a function decodeCharacter(pic, startrow, endrow, startcol, endcol) that will take a pic as input parameter and decode the number bounded the rectangle represented by startrow, endrow, startcol, and endcol.
+`decodeCharacter(pic, startrow, endrow, startcol, endcol)` is the function that will take a pic as input parameter and decode the number bounded the rectangle represented by startrow, endrow, startcol, and endcol.

-Putting it all together
+##### Subtask 06 | Putting it all together
-Task 6 Write a function called decodeLicensePlate(filename) that will take a filename of a license plate image as input.
+`decodeLicensePlate(filename)` is the function that will take a filename of a license plate image as input.
 The function should then load the image represented by filename and should return a string that represents the number on the license plate.

 The decode license plate function should follow these steps:

-Load the image
+1. Load the image

-Convert the image to black and white
+2. Convert the image to black and white

-Remove the border
+3. Remove the border

-Remove the text blob on the left side
+4. Remove the text blob on the left side

-horizontal segmentation
+5. horizontal segmentation

-vertical segmentation
+6. vertical segmentation

-Decode each character from horizontal and vertical segmentation and build a list
+7. Decode each character from horizontal and vertical segmentation and build a list